danielparfene9/LFA_Labs/README.md

 ## Conclusions / Screenshots / Results

 The program successfully converts the grammar to a finite automaton and demonstrates the recognition of valid strings by the automaton.

+Here are three examples of generated strings and the validation of the strings by the automaton:

 ## References